mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 Nice work!
 You now have a server running on Heroku.

 ## 15.
-Next we need to connect it to a database.
+Next you need to connect it to a database.
 Create an [mLab](https://mlab.com/) account.

 ## 16.
 Next create a [new database](https://mlab.com/create/wizard).
 Select 'Amazon Web Services' as the 'Cloud Provider', and select 'Sandbox' as the 'Plan Type'.
 Then click 'Contiinue'.
 Choose 'EU (Ireland)' as the 'AWS Region'.
 Then click 'Continue'.
 Enter a name for your database.
 (Developers sometimes like to name their databases after people.)
 Click 'Continue'.
 Confirm all the details about your database, and then click 'Submit Order'.

 ## 17.
 Once the setup of your database has completed, click the database name to go to its home page.
 In order to enable access to your database you will need to *add a user to the database*.
 Click the 'Users' tab, and then click 'Add database user'.
 Enter a username and password.
 This username and password should be different from your mLab login.
-We will need this username and password in Step 20.
+You will need this username and password in Step 20.
 Click 'Create'.

 You should now have a database user with 'READ ONLY?' set to 'false'.